xcalad01/Kiwi-currency_converter/README.md

 output_currency => If missing, converts to all suported currencies

 ### Docker
-Possible also use pre-pared Dockerfile:
+Or you can use prepared Dockerfile:

 ```
 docker build -t currency_converter .